-Quebec Gold Properties located in the Abitibi-Témiscamingue region of northwestern Quebec.
+Quebec Gold Properties located in the Abitibi region of northwestern Quebec.

-- Subsequent to the period, the Company closed a private placement of 1,470,001 non-flow-through units (the "NFT Units") at a price of \$0.15 per NFT Unit for total proceeds of \$220,500.
+- 1. In January 2021, the Company closed a private placement of 2,361,001 non-flow-through units (the "NFT Units") at a price of \$0.15 per NFT Unit for total proceeds of \$354,150.
 Each NFT Unit consists of one non-flow-through common share (a "NFT Share") and one-half of one common share purchase warrant (a "NFT Warrant").
-Each whole NFT Warrant entitles the holder to purchase one nonflow-through common share of the Company at an exercise price of \$0.20 for a period of two years from the date of issue.
-Proceeds will be used to complete the acquisition of certain Fontana gold project claims and general corporate and working capital purposes. - 2.
+Each whole NFT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.20 for a period of two years from the date of issue.
+666,667 shares were issued to settle \$100,000 previously advanced by Kiboko as part of Fontana Gold Project Option Agreement.
+Proceeds from this private placement will be used for property-related expenses, as well as general corporate and working capital purposes. - 2.
+In December 2020, the Company closed a private placement of 1,470,001 non-flow-through units (the "NFT Units") at a price of \$0.15 per NFT Unit for total proceeds of \$220,500.
+Each NFT Unit consists of one non-flow-through common share (a "NFT Share") and one-half of one common share purchase warrant (a "NFT Warrant").
+Each whole NFT Warrant entitles the holder to purchase one non-flow-through common share of the Company at an exercise price of \$0.20 for a period of two years from the date of issue.
+Proceeds will be used to complete the acquisition of certain Fontana gold project claims and general corporate and working capital purposes. - 3.
 In June 2019, the Company entered into a definitive option agreement (the "Option Agreement") with Kiboko Exploration Inc. ("Kiboko") to advance the Company's Fontana Gold Project.
 Under the terms of the Option Agreement, Kiboko can earn an initial 65% interest in the Fontana Gold Project, subject to underlying royalties, within a four-year period from the closing of the Transaction.
 As part of the transaction with Kiboko, the royalties and payment schedules with Globex were extinguished and were replaced with a blanket 2% NSR and new payment schedule (see 2 below).
-For details refer to the exploration activities section. - 3.
-In conjunction with the closing of the Fontana Gold Project Option Agreement with Kiboko, Globex Mining Enterprises Inc. ("Globex") agreed to restructure the royalty arrangements as they pertain to certain claims that comprise the Fontana Gold Project.
+For details refer to the exploration activities section.

+4. In conjunction with the closing of the Fontana Gold Project Option Agreement with Kiboko, Globex Mining Enterprises Inc. ("Globex") agreed to restructure the royalty arrangements as they pertain to certain claims that comprise the Fontana Gold Project.
 The royalties were extinguished and replaced with a single 2% NSR royalty agreement for the entire Fontana Gold Project (the "New Royalty Agreement").
 The New Royalty Agreement provides for a customary 90-day ROFR on the sale of any portion of the NSR in favour of Tres-Or and Kiboko.
 The New Royalty Agreement will also provide for a customary option to buyout one-half of the 2% NSR for \$2,000,000 at any time prior to commercial production.
 For details refer to the exploration activities section.